-- If, in the professional opinion of our chief medical officer, symptoms first arose, the underlying condition was first suspected or the underlying condition was diagnosed or either parent received counselling or medical advice in relation to the condition before. - The commencement date your legal adoption of the child - If the child is not alive on the date the claim is made.
+- > If, in the professional opinion of our chief medical officer, symptoms first arose, the underlying condition was first suspected or the underlying condition was diagnosed or either parent received counselling or medical advice in relation to t he condition. - > Before the commencement date of your legal adoption of the child.